Banyan in Lomteuheakal

 Some Tanna banyans belong to the largest trees in the world.
 Thus, locals believe that Kaluas banyan some 6 km to the south of Lomteuheakal is the largest tree in the world.
 Kaluas is an amazing banyan with many trunks and it is even hard to understand where is the main trunk.
 The circumference of this aggregation of trunks is 170 m.

 Some giant banyan trees are used for ritual purposes, with small houses built in them, e.g. in Yakel village boys after the circumcision live in a house built on the top of a giant banyan tree.
-At the foot of this giant people gather in evenings, drink kava and dance.
+At the foot of this giant people gather in the evenings, drink kava, and dance.
 Such a place is called nakamal or yimwayim.

-Lomteuheakal is not exactly the most traditional village as it is located on a road which crosses the island and is a popular tourist route.
+Lomteuheakal is not exactly the most traditional village as it is located on a road that crosses the island and is a popular tourist route.
 But this place most certainly has a traditional flavor.
 The centerpiece of this village is a giant banyan on the road.
 Next to the banyan is a marketplace (former nakamal?) where locals are trading fruits and vegetables.
 The tree seems to be a popular gathering place.

 Banyan in Lomteuheakal has a single central trunk which looks very impressive.
 Wondermondo has not found information about the circumference of this tree but there are multiple images with people standing next to the tree.
-Thus it is easy to compare the height of people with the diameter of the tree: diameter of the tree is at least 8 m but most likely a bit more.
+Thus it is easy to compare the height of people with the diameter of the tree: the diameter of the tree is at least 8 m but most likely a bit more.
 Thus we can assume that its circumference is 26 m or more.

 These are very approximate assumptions – but this is sufficient information to conclude that banyan in Lomteuheakal has one of the thickest tree trunks in the world.